 “When President Obama designated Bears Ears National Monument in December 2016, protection for the region was long overdue.
 Monument protection for southeast Utah had been considered since the 1930s, but it took the coordination, persistence, and sovereign status of five Native nations for the Bears Ears Inter-Tribal Coalition to ultimately gain protections for 1.35 million acres of their ancestral homelands.

 Less than a year later, President Trump ignored overwhelming public support for Bears Ears and slashed the monument by 85 percent.
-We’re challenging his reductions in court and are committed to restoring Bears Ears National Monument’s original boundaries.”
+We’re challenging his reductions in court and are committed to restoring Bears Ears National Monument’s original boundaries.” - Can you suggest another BE community member to ask the 20 questions?

 I’d like to know more about just about everybody!
 BE is an outstanding group.